Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

-\textbf{Text:} \textlangle Text to classify\textrangle \\ \textbf{Question: Is the sentiment of the text negative, neutral, or positive?} \\ \textbf{Answer: The sentiment is} [\emph{LM Generation}] For the few-shot prompt templates, nine labeled examples are prepended to the prompt matching the template style.
-Two distinct experiments are conducted with labeled demonstrations drawn from either the SST5 or SemEval \cite{SemEval2018Task1} datasets.
-For SST5, labels are collapsed in the same way described in Section \ref{fine_tuning_setup}.
+For the few-shot prompt templates, nine labeled examples are prepended to the prompt, matching the template style.
+Two distinct experiments are conducted with labeled demonstrations drawn from either the SST5 or SemEval \citep{SemEval2018Task1} datasets.
+For SST5, labels are collapsed as described in Section \ref{fine_tuning_setup}.
 The SemEval polarities are condensed via the mapping \{\textit{Negative}: [-3, -2], \textit{Neutral}: [-1, 0, 1], \textit{Positive}: [2, 3]\}.
-In both cases, demonstrations are balanced between negative, neutral, and positive (3 each), but order is random.
+In both cases, to avoid any few-shot bias \citep{gupta2024}, demonstrations are balanced between negative, neutral, and positive (3 each), but order is random.
 Demonstrations are constant across models, but are resampled across the five prediction runs of each experiment.
-For reproducibility, random seeds for demonstration selection and all generations, including other prompts, are set to $\{2024$, $2025$, $2026$, $2027$, and $2028\}$ across the five runs.
-The template is as follows.
+For all prompts, random seeds for shot selection and text generation are set to $\{2024$, $2025$, $2026$, $2027$, and $2028\}$ across the five runs.